TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

 When Tiamat had died, The Ancient Elves watched Tiamat get defeated by

-the Old Gods and fall to The World.
-Her death was not celebrated nor

-mourned by the Elves.
-Othorian Nel was 10 years old when this happened.
+the Old Gods and fall to The World. [[Othorian Nel.pdf]] was 10 years old when this happened.

 Her Fall created a place for the Elves to land their ships.